RChain-Collaborative-Learning/PiCalc-to-Rholang/lesson2.md

 ## Underneath a prefix (in this paper)
  * $u(v).(x(y)|\overline{x}z)$ Does not reduce
  * Prefixing an atomic action freezes a process

+# Structurally congruent terms have the same reductions.

 ##
 $\frac{Q \equiv P, P \rightarrow P', P' \equiv Q'}{Q \rightarrow Q'}$